MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-state.md

 ## [JavaScript](#tab/javascript)

-- If userProfile.Name is empty and conversationData.PromptedUserForName is _true_, we retrieve the user name provided and store this within user state.
+- If userProfile.Name is empty and conversationData.PromptedUserForName is _true_, you retrieve the user name provided and store this within user state.
-- If userProfile.Name is empty and conversationData.PromptedUserForName is _false_, we ask for the user's name.
+- If userProfile.Name is empty and conversationData.PromptedUserForName is _false_, you ask for the user's name.
-- If userProfile.Name was previously stored, we retrieve message time and channel Id from the user input, echo all data back to the user, and store the retrieved data within conversation state.
+- If userProfile.Name was previously stored, you retrieve message time and channel Id from the user input, echo all data back to the user, and store the retrieved data within conversation state.

 **bots/stateManagementBot.js**

 [!code-javascript[OnMessage](~/../BotBuilder-Samples/samples/javascript_nodejs/45.state-management/bots/stateManagementBot.js?range=21-58)]

-Before we exit each dialog turn, we use the state management objects' _saveChanges()_ method to persist all changes by writing state back out to storage.
+Before you exit each dialog turn, you use the state management objects' _saveChanges()_ method to persist all changes by writing state back out to storage.

 **bots/stateManagementBot.js**